cisco/webex-assistant-sdk/get_started_documentation/README.md

 You can also use this tool alone to test your own skills.

+Note that the skill can also take an environment variable: `ECHO_RUN_DEV_MODE`.
+When set to `true`, the skill skips all the decryption and signing logic and basically becomes the `echo-skill` we tested first.
+This is a good pattern to follow, so you can also test your skill in isolation from all the decryption and signature logic.

 ## Hosting Sample Skill Locally

 Now that our skill is running securely, we can host it locally over https.
 For that we can use a service like